mnemnion/zitron/doc/zitron.md

 There is one non-terminal in this example, `expr`, and five terminal symbols or tokens: `PLUS`, `TIMES`, `LPAREN`, `RPAREN` and `VALUE`.
-This multiple definitions are used instead of the more familiar `|` syntax to write rule alternates; Zitron reserves that symbol for a better and more useful purpose.
+These multiple definitions are used instead of the more familiar `|` syntax to write rule alternates; Zitron reserves that symbol for a better and more useful purpose.
+Also note that a clause is terminated with a period, not a semicolon.

 In Zitron (but not in Lemon) there is a shorthand for this: